NASA-AMMOS/Landform/Web/docs/SETUP.md

 1. Download remote desktop (RDP) file
 1. Double click RDP file to open remote desktop
 1. Username: `admin`, password as above
-1. The server should be located in `C:\tileserver`.
+1. The server should be located in `C:\landform`.
 You can tail the server log by running the PowerShell command
    ```
-   Get-Content c:\tileserver\log\log-tilingserver-startworker*.txt -Wait -Tail 30
+   Get-Content c:\tileserver\log\log-tilingserver-worker*.txt -Wait -Tail 30
    ```
 1. The EC2Launch (<https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-windows-user-data.html>) log for the user data script should be at
    ```